Mohit-Mithra/WTA-Appraisal-System-Assignment/README.md

 ## Available features:

+1. Authentication system to validate the Manager using ID and password.

 1. Manager can create and fill a new form for an employee.

 2. Manager can read/view all the forms currently filled.